Lymah123/100-days-of-code/daily-show-up-for- the-rest-of-2025.md

 - I learned about CONST GENERICS
 - I also read about the differences between GENERIC & CONST GENERIC.
 Their applications as well.

+Tue 10/06/25

+Today, I learned how TRAITS work in Rust programming language and I practiced exercises as well.